 With the exception of the Pensacola revival led by the Turkish Born, American Evangelist Stephen Hill in which over a hundred thousand were saved after responding to hearing the gospel, anyone under 21 has not seen a genuine, world-wide move of God’s Spirit.

 Yes, that’s about evangelists, but let me disturb your comfort.
-In the 1990’s prophets emerged, some of which have gone on to their reward with the Lord, and others have made their way through the thick darkness of cynicism, cessationist and liberal theology and also, the demeaning and cruel accusation of ‘strange fire’ i.
+In the 1990’s prophets emerged, some of which have gone on to their reward with the Lord, and others have made their way through the thick darkness of cynicism, cessationalist and liberal theology and also, the demeaning and cruel accusation of ‘strange fire’ a.

 This is a day when some so-called prophetic ministries are no longer a part of a local church, are not responsible, accountable and committed to a local church and its leadership.
 Some of these are using their ‘gifting’ to make money too – asking for donations or small costs for interpreting dreams, visions and now the greatest travesty of all, tattoo interpretation.